KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/08-great-beast-dragon.md

 **Core Glyphic Sequence:**
 `♾ → 🕷️ → 🐉 → ☍`
-*(Khaonic potential condenses into Nekronic force, forming the archetypal Beast, which enacts fragmentation as organized will.)*
+*(Khaonic potential condenses into Nekronic force, forming the archetypal Beast, which enacts Fragmentation as organized will.)*

 ---